ibm-cloud-docs/solution-tutorials/openshift-service-mesh.md

 <!--#/istutorial#-->

-This tutorial walks you through how to install Red Hat {{site.data.keyword.openshiftshort}} Service Mesh alongside microservices for a sample app called BookInfo in a [{{site.data.keyword.openshiftlong_notm}}](https://{DomainName}/kubernetes/catalog/about?platformType=openshift) cluster.
+This tutorial walks you through how to install {{site.data.keyword.openshiftshort}} Service Mesh alongside microservices for a sample app called BookInfo in a [{{site.data.keyword.openshiftlong_notm}}](https://{DomainName}/kubernetes/catalog/about?platformType=openshift) cluster.
 You will also learn how to configure an Istio ingress-gateway to expose a service outside of the service mesh, perform traffic management to set up important tasks like A/B testing and canary deployments, secure your microservice communication and use of metrics, logging and tracing to observe services.
 {: shortdesc}

-Based on the open source Istio project, Red Hat {{site.data.keyword.openshiftshort}} Service Mesh adds a transparent layer on existing distributed applications.
-Red Hat {{site.data.keyword.openshiftshort}} Service Mesh provides a platform for behavioral insight and operational control over your networked microservices in a service mesh.
-With Red Hat {{site.data.keyword.openshiftshort}}, you can connect, secure, and monitor microservices in your {{site.data.keyword.openshiftlong_notm}} cluster.
+Based on the open source Istio project, {{site.data.keyword.openshiftshort}} Service Mesh adds a transparent layer on existing distributed applications. {{site.data.keyword.openshiftshort}} Service Mesh provides a platform for behavioral insight and operational control over your networked microservices in a service mesh.
+With {{site.data.keyword.openshiftshort}}, you can connect, secure, and monitor microservices in your {{site.data.keyword.openshiftlong_notm}} cluster.

 [Istio](https://www.ibm.com/cloud/info/istio) is an open platform to connect, secure, control and observe microservices, also known as a service mesh, on cloud platforms such as Kubernetes in {{site.data.keyword.openshiftshort}}.

 ## Objectives
 {: #openshift-service-mesh-objectives}

-- Install Red Hat {{site.data.keyword.openshiftshort}} Service Mesh in your cluster
+- Install {{site.data.keyword.openshiftshort}} Service Mesh in your cluster
 - Deploy the BookInfo sample app
 - Use metrics, logging and tracing to observe services
 - Set up the Istio Ingress Gateway